-At the end of the survey, respondents were given the space to share any additional thoughts on adult services in their libraries, and 34 chose to do so with an almost even divide among large, medium, small, and tiny libraries.
+At the end of the survey, respondents were given the space to share any additional thoughts on adult services in their libraries, and 34 chose to do so: With an almost even divide among large, medium, small, and tiny libraries.
 This report concludes by giving Colorado's library workers the final words on this topic.
 Reading these responses, we once again hear how Colorado's libraries are preoccupied with issues of attendance and engagement, emphasizing again that this is a top priority for the future of adult services in Colorado libraries.
-Others talked about how adult services are neglected and need more robust support.
-The responses to this open-ended question are reproduced as written by respondents.
+Others talked about how adult services are neglected, and need more robust support.